How to Start a 3D Printing Business

 Step 4: Select your Location

-Some 3D printing companies meet with clients at their location, however many operate from their home.
+Some 3D printing companies meet with clients at their office, however, many operate from their home.
 If operating from your home, be sure to check with your local unit of government to determine whether a home occupancy permit is required.

 Related: Choosing a business location